With Altova MapForce you can create XSLT files to transform your data from one XML format to another, in a visual manner.

 - Hover over items, attributes or connecitons.
 It wil show some extra information, like the type and restrictions of an attribute.

-- Dovetail does not support the
+- Dovetail does not support all the MapForce constructors and functions.
+Read more about Unsupported XSLT here.

 Copy value if it conforms to some condition: